Here is yet another delightful indoor plant that has become quite popular among plant collectors (seriously, it’s been sold out for forever!).

 How To Plant The Calathea Fasciata

-If you are planning to plant a Calathea Fasciata, you will have to prepare the soil first.
+If you are planning to plant this Calathea prayer plant, you will have to prepare the soil first.
 You should use a pest free, commercial potting mix that is also well-draining.
 Make sure to plant it in a container with drainage holes at the bottom, as they are necessary for excess water removal.

 Fill the pot 2 inches with the soil, then create a hole with a trowel, or use your hand if you don’t mind getting a little dirty.